Variation Spaces for Multi-Output Neural Networks: Insights on Multi-Task Learning and Network Compression: Related Work

 \subsection{Variation Spaces and Representer Theorems for Neural Networks}

 Understanding neural networks by studying their associated variation space has been explored in the past \citep{BarronUniversal, kurkova2001bounds,mhaskar2004tractability,bach2017breaking}.
-Representer theorems that show that finite-width networks are solutions to data-fitting problems posed over these spaces have also been developed~\citep{parhi2021banach,parhi2022kinds} and extended to a wide variety of activation functions and more general settings~\citep{parhi2020role,BartolucciRKBS, SpekRKBS}.
+Representer theorems that show that finite-width shallow networks are solutions to data-fitting problems posed over these spaces have also been developed~\citep{parhi2021banach}.
+These results have been extended to a wide variety of activation functions~\citep{parhi2020role}, more general settings \citep{korolev2022two,BartolucciRKBS,SpekRKBS,wang2024sparse}, as well as deep networks~\citep{parhi2022kinds,bartolucci2024neural,wang2024hypothesis}.
+The variation norm has also shown practical benefits in learning sparse neural networks~\citep{yang2022better} and implicit neural representations~\citep{shenouda2024relus}.

-However, these works only investigate scalar output neural networks.
-Moreover, as we saw in \cref{sec:vv-spaces}, the vector-valued setting brings unique difficulties in that the norm associated with the variation space does not always coincide with regularizers used in practice such as weight decay.
-We are the first to study and propose the $\V_{\sigma}(\R^d;\R^D)$ space.
-Our new representer theorem (\cref{thm:VV-rep}) improves many results in the representer theorem literature since the number of neurons does not depend on the output dimension.
+It is important to note that these prior works primarily investigate scalar-output neural networks or simple Cartesian product constructions to account for multiple outputs.
+As we saw in \cref{sec:vv-spaces} (see also \cref{app:equivalent-VV-M-norms}), the vector-valued setting brings unique difficulties in the choice of the norm associated with the variation space, and many choices do not always coincide with regularizers used in practice such as weight decay.
+While we note that there has been work devoted to the investigation of vector-valued RKBSs for multi-task learning (see \citet{zhang2013vector} and references therein), we are the first to study and propose the $\V_{\sigma}(\R^d;\R^D)$ space and norm.
+Furthermore, our new representer theorem (\cref{thm:VV-rep}) improves many results in the representer theorem literature since the number of neurons does not depend on the output dimension (see \citet{bredies2023extreme} for more details on the output-dimension dependence).